 The cover for unproven treatment is more restrictive than for conventional treatments.
-We will only pay for treatment that we agree is a suitable equivalent to conventional treatment.
-To understand what the equivalent conventional treatment is we will look at the treatment of other patients with the same medical condition and prognosis.
+We will only pay for treatment that we agree is a suitable equivalent to conventional treatment for your medical condition.
+This means that we will never pay for an unproven treatment if there is no established conventional treatment available for your medical condition.
+To understand what the equivalent conventional treatment is we will look at the treatment of other patients with the same medical condition, features and prognosis.
 Unproven treatment must have high quality evidence of its safety and take place in the UK.